 There are no formal prerequisites for the course, but students are expected to be familiar with basic concepts in discounting and net present value.

 Requirements for course approval

-Course approval will be based on two elements: lecture participation and online quiz.
+Course approval will be based on an online quiz.

 Group-based term paper.

 Tentatively, the students will be working on the term paper in week 45-48, in groups of 3-4 students.